Optimism: Philosophical optimism

-Leibniz proposed that it was not in God's power to create a perfect world, but among possible worlds, he created the best.
-In one of his writings, he responded to the Blaise Pascal philosophy of awe and desperation in the face of the infinite by claiming that infinity should be celebrated.
-While Pascal advocated for making man's rational aspirations more humble, Leibniz was optimistic about the capacity of human reason to further extend itself.
+Leibniz proposed that it was not God's power to create a perfect world, but he created the best among possible worlds.
+In one of his writings, he responded to Blaise Pascal's philosophy of awe and desperation in the face of the infinite by claiming that infinity should be celebrated.
+While Pascal advocated for making man's rational aspirations more humble, Leibniz was optimistic about the capacity of human reason to extend itself further.